feravolt/FDE.AI-docs/coreinfo.md

 ## Information about applied core tweaks

 Here will be a rough "what & why" description for most of the tweaks applied by FDE.AI.
 All of these tweaks are applied systemlessly, thus are fully revertible.
 Note that many of the tweaks are dynamically changed via ML while FDE.AI is working in background, depending on device usage scenario.
-This is only the main part of tunables, there are many more that manipulate low-level hardware stuff and are not described here.
+This is only the main part of tunables, there are many more that manipulate low-level hardware stuff and are not described here.<br>
 Last updated: 22/11/2020.
 Valid for FDE.AI v11+.

-**FS tweaks**:
+<br>**FS tweaks**:
  - _noatime_ flag (EXT4/F2FS) - to disable inode & directory last update time which increases FS performance
  - _commit_ flag (EXT4) - the sync/flush data to disk period - increased in order to improve performance by caching
  - _max_batch_time_ flag (EXT4) - the period of batch sync operations to disk - increased in order to improve performance by utilizing higher throughput of recent storage chips and better caching utilization